Herbert Sullivan: Early years

 Arthur Sullivan's health was precarious from the 1880s onwards, and Herbert often accompanied his uncle to the South of France and other resorts where the composer rested or spent holidays.
 In 1886 Herbert returned to England from his studies in Germany, and he worked for ten months for Robert Fowler of the steam engine company John Fowler & Co.
 From 1889 to 1890, he was working for Siemens in Charlton, London, where the company manufactured undersea cables.
 In October 1890, at 22 years of age, Herbert was engaged for an engineering job surveying for the laying of cable between Caribbean islands and Brazil which continued, off and on, during 1891.
 He returned to England in September of that year.
-After this Herbert worked for much of the time until 1894 for Brush Electrical Engineering in Loughborough and London until 1894.
+After this Herbert worked for much of the time for Brush Electrical Engineering in Loughborough and London until 1894.
 He then spent the rest of the 1890s primarily as his uncle's companion at the theatre, and on trips, and managed Arthur's affairs when he was ill.
 Though never formally adopted, Herbert was in many respects Arthur Sullivan's adopted son.
 He was at his uncle's bedside at his death in 1900.

 When Arthur died, the German Emperor Wilhelm, an admirer of Sullivan's works, sent Herbert a personal message of condolence.
 Herbert remained friendly with his uncle's collaborator, W. S. Gilbert, after Arthur's death; when Herbert organised a Garrick Club dinner in 1908 in honour of Gilbert, the dramatist wrote, "My dear Sullivan, There is little need to tell you how deeply I appreciate the good feeling that actuated you in organizing yesterday's most successful dinner.
 It is an instance of friendship that can never fade from my memory".
 Even after Gilbert's death, Herbert remained friendly with Lady Gilbert.
 He was also friendly, as a youth and young man, with Lucas D'Oyly Carte (1872–1907), the brother of Rupert D'Oyly Carte.